19hours/sg-statutes/Acts/Securities and Futures Act.md

 “advising on corporate finance” has the meaning given to it in the Second Schedule;

-“advocate and solicitor” means an advocate and solicitor of the Supreme Court or a foreign lawyer as defined in section 130A of the Legal Profession Act (Cap.
+“advocate and solicitor” means an advocate and solicitor of the Supreme Court or a foreign lawyer as defined in section 2(1) of the Legal Profession Act (Cap.
 161);

+[Act 34 of 2012 wef 18/03/2013]

 “appointed representative”, in respect of a type of regulated activity, has the meaning given to that expression in section 99D, and “appointed representative” means an appointed representative in respect of any type of regulated activity;